Optimal Spectral Recovery of a Planted Vector in a Subspace: Detection of a Planted Vector and Low-Degree Lower Bounds

 \subsection{Reduction from Detection to Estimation}

 We first give a polynomial-time reduction showing that the estimation problem is at least as hard as the detection problem.
-As a result, a computational lower bound for the detection problem implies a computational lower bound for estimation.
+That is, we show that any algorithm $\tilde v$ for the estimation problem can be turned into an algorithm $\tilde \psi$ for the detection problem that succeeds in the same regime of parameters.

 \begin{theorem} Consider Problem~\ref{prob:detect}.
 Fix a constant $c_1 \in (0, 0.1)$.
 There exist constants $C_2, c_3 > 0$ depending only on $c_1$ such that the following holds.
-Suppose that $\rho \gg \frac{1}{N}$, $|\rho - \frac{2}{\pi}| \ge c_1$, and $N \ge C_2 n$.
+Suppose that $\frac{1}{N} \ll \rho \le 1 - c_1$ and $N \ge C_2 n$.
 Let $\tilde v = \tilde v(\tilde Y) \in \RR^N$ be any estimator of $v$ that takes values in the column span of $\tilde Y$.
 Define a test

 If $\tilde v$ satisfies $\|\tilde v - v\| \le c_3$ with probability at least $1-\delta$ over $\cP$, then $\tilde \psi$ distinguishes between $\cQ$ and $\cP$ with error probability at most $\delta + N^{-\omega(1)}$; that is,